Rhodes | Travel Guide

 Here's what you can expect from our Rhodes Travel Guide:

-Rhodes (or as the locals say, 'Ro-dos'), is the 4th-largest Greek island in the Aegean Sea and the capital of the Dodecanese islands.
+Rhodes (or as the locals say, 'Ro-dos'), is the fourth largest Greek island in the Aegean Sea and the capital of the Dodecanese islands.
 Like much of Greece, it has a long and decadent history - once being the home of the Colossus of Rhodes, one of the Seven Wonders of the Ancient World.
-Today, the island prides itself on having one of the most well-preserved medieval settlements in the world, as well as more beach resorts than you could swing a lilo at.
+Today, the island prides itself on having one of the most well-preserved medieval settlements in the world, as well plenty of beach resorts.

 If you're looking for a more relaxing trip, then the south of the island is definitely the place for you.
-Internationally renowned for its natural beauty, a drive around southern Rhodes will see you witness everything from valleys to beaches, picturesque villages and, admittedly, a whole lot of Capra aegagrus hircus (also known as goats, just in case you didn't know).
+Internationally renowned for its natural beauty, a drive around southern Rhodes will see you witness everything from valleys to beaches, picturesque villages and, admittedly, a whole lot of Capra aegagrus hircus (also known as goats!).

 With a wealth of history to absorb, outstanding natural beauty and of course, 300 days of sunshine per year, it's no surprise this island has become a hotspot for holidaymakers from around the world.
 High season runs from April to the end of October, so if you're looking to beat the queues, we recommend visiting in late autumn or early spring.